liferay/liferay-screens/ios/README.md

 Your iOS app can we written in Swift or Objective-C.

 ## Compatibility

-This implementation of Liferay Screens uses the Swift language.
+This implementation of Liferay Screens uses the Swift programming language.
 However, it doesn't use the new iOS 8 APIs, so it can be run only on devices with iOS 7 and above.

 ## Preparing Your Project for Liferay Screens